oo13/tphrase/manual.md

 TPhrase supports C++11 or later, and it's tested on C++11 and C++20.
 The source files uses only C++11, the public include files (under include/) uses concept if available.

 # License
+TPhrase is licensed under GPL-3.0-or-later or Apache-2.0.
+(I know Apache-2.0 is compatible with GPL 3.0, but with or later?)

+Copyright © 2024 OOTA, Masato

 This file is part of TPhrase.

 TPhrase is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.